What does it really mean to be “healthy”?

 In the interest of sharing this take on health as celebration, Healthline has put together the Women’s Wellness Hub.

 It’s a curated home for everything you need to find freedom in your health and wellness journey.

 Whether it’s taking time for you, cultivating healthy relationship dynamics, or getting a breather from the hustle and bustle with a little dose of mindfulness, the Women’s Wellness Hub is your one-stop shop.

 We recognize that whole-person health means taking care of your body, your heart, and your mind, and that starts with accepting yourself as you are.

 It’s embracing health as the recognition that you’re already beautifully whole and making the choice to care for yourself and your body in honor and celebration of that wholeness.

 Crystal Hoshaw is a mother, writer, and longtime yoga practitioner.
 She has taught in private studios, gyms, and in one-on-one settings in Los Angeles, Thailand, and the San Francisco Bay Area.
-She shares mindful strategies for self-care through online courses at Simple Wild Free.
+She shares mindful strategies for self-care through online courses at Embody Ayurveda.
 You can find her on Instagram.